 - Kittens should not leave their home until they have had their vaccinations.

-- Most breeders and cat shelters now insist kittens be spayed and neutered prior to their adoption.
+- Most breeders and cat shelters spay or neuter a kitten before it leaves for its new home.
 With shelters bursting at the seams with unwanted cats, taking this approach is the responsible way.
 Purebred breeders do not generally sell un-desexed cats unless you are a registered breeder.

 The age your kitten will be adopted out will vary between shelters and breeders.
 Shelters will generally adopt out kittens from the age of 10+ weeks, once they have had their vaccinations and are old enough, weigh enough to have been desexed.

-Most breeders keep kittens until they are 12 weeks of age.
-Some will be kept until 16 weeks, especially the oriental type breeds such as Siamese.
+Most breeders keep kittens until they are 12 weeks of age and some will keep them until 16 weeks, especially the oriental type breeds such as Siamese.
 Most breeders prefer to wait until their kitten is between 1 – 1.5kg (2.2 – 3.3lbs) before desexing, so smaller breeds such as the Devon Rex, Burmese, Singapura may need to be a little older than larger breeds.

-What happens if I adopt a cat younger than 10 weeks?
+What happens if I adopt a cat younger than ten weeks?

 I adopted a very sad and lonely looking kitten at the age of 6 weeks who had behavioural problems his entire life.
-He had no idea how to socialise with other cats.
-He was aggressive towards other household cats, he also had a time limit on how long he could be petted by humans.
+He had no idea how to socialise with other cats and was aggressive towards other household cats; he also had a time limit on how long he could be petted by humans.
 After a while I learned to read his body language and could avoid an attack (he would start to look bored, wave his tail and you could see him eyeing off an escape route), however many guests didn’t listen to my warnings and would rush in, stroke him and end up with a bloodied hand.
 He also sprayed his entire life (despite being desexed from an early age) and he never really took to people or cats.

 Children and kittens